ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/docs/language/modules/sources.html

 #### Q80.
 You write a new Terraform configuration and immediately run terraform apply in the CLI using the local backend.

-- [ ] A. Why will the apply fail?
+Why will the apply fail?

-- [x] B. Terraform needs you to format your code according to best practices first
+- [x] A. Terraform needs you to format your code according to best practices first
-- [ ] C. Terraform needs to install the necessary plugins first
+- [ ] B. Terraform needs to install the necessary plugins first
-- [ ] D. The Terraform CLI needs you to log into Terraform cloud first
+- [ ] C. The Terraform CLI needs you to log into Terraform cloud first
-- [ ] E. Terraform requires you to manually run terraform plan first.
+- [ ] D. Terraform requires you to manually run terraform plan first.

 >